-Throughout this website avian distributions are indicated by a colour code that is based on the following world-map scheme:
+Throughout this website distributions are indicated by a code that is based on the following world-map scheme:

-Based on the colour code shown above, the distribution of
+Based on the code shown above, the distribution of a

 figure below).
 If a bird taxon does occur in a given region, the box representing that region is filled with the corresponding colour.
 White boxes indicate that a given bird taxon is not

 naturally occurring in that part of the world.

 The system of colour-code boxes is most easily explained by a number of selected examples:

 Example 1: This typical colour code indicates the distribution of a bird taxon in the Americas.

 Example 2: This typical colour code indicates the worldwide distribution of a bird taxon.